rokath/trice/_test/ReadMe.md

 ## How to run the tests

-- In `trice` folder first execute `go clean -cache`.
-Cleaning the **Go** cache is recommended, because the CGO tests somehow keep pre-compiled files and when editing C-files, this can led to confusing results.
+- In `_trice` folder first execute `go clean -cache`.
+Cleaning the **Go** cache is recommended, because the CGO tests keep pre-compiled files and when editing C-files, this can led to confusing results.
-- To run the tests `cd` into `_test` and execute `go test ./...`.
+- To run the tests `cd` into `_test` and execute `go test ./...` fom there.

 ## Tests Details